-As part of the ORSA process (B.3.6), it was investigated in 2019 how sensitively the valuation of equity risk responds to changes in the assumptions made concerning the equity share of the unit linked cover fund:
+To assess sensitivities of certain risk modules, stress scenarios have been developed to analyse the impact of changes in certain parameters on these risk modules as well as on the overall solvency position.
+Thus, as part of the ORSA process (B.3.6), it was investigated in 2020 how sensitively the valuation of equity risk responds to changes in the unit linked cover fund:

-- if the equity share of the unit linked cover fund increases by 10%, then the equity risk also increases by 10%, the solvency ratio decreases by 1.4%-points; - if the company's equities share of the unit linked cover fund decreases by 10%, then the equities risk also decreases by 10%, the solvency ratio decreases by 36.8%-points.
+- if the unit linked cover fund increases by 10% (this corresponds to an increase in value of the contained equites by 17.6%), then the equity risk also increases by 10%, the solvency ratio increases by 3.2%-points; - if the unit linked cover fund decreases by 10% (this corresponds to a decrease in value of the contained equites by 17.6%), then the equities risk also decreases by 9.5%, the solvency ratio decreases by 13.8%-points.